Purandarpur

 Purandarpur is a village in Suri II CD block in Suri Sadar subdivision of Birbhum district in the state of West Bengal, India.

 Geography

 Location

 It is situated in between Suri and Bolpur and approximately 8 km from Suri, 11 km from Ahmadpur, 13 km from Sainthia and 28 km from Bolpur Shantiniketan.

 CD block HQ

 The headquarters of Suri II CD block are located at Purandarpur.

 Places of interest

 Behira, a tourist destination, is situated 2 km on the way to Bolpur.
-A very old Kali Mandir (Kali temple), on the bank of Bakreshwar River in a deep forest is the main attraction.
+An old Kali Mandir (Kali temple), on the bank of Bakreshwar River in a deep forest is the main attraction.
 There is a Dharmaraj temple in the village, where an annual festival is held regarding the Dharmaraj myths.
 A Mahaprabhu temple is also there in the village.

 Demographics

 As per the 2011 Census of India, Purandarpur had a total population of 4,566 of which 2,326 (51%) were males and 2,240 (49%) were females.
 Population below 6 years was 499.
 The total number of literates in Purandarpur was 3,204 (78.78% of the population over 6 years).